onchainengineering/hmi-wirtual/docs/admin/infrastructure/architecture.md

 ### Container Registry (Optional)

-If you prefer not to pull container images for the control plane (`coderd`, `provisionerd`) and workspaces from public container registry (Docker Hub, GitHub Container Registry) you can run your own container registry with Coder.
+If you prefer not to pull container images for the control plane (`wirtuald`, `provisionerd`) and workspaces from public container registry (Docker Hub, GitHub Container Registry) you can run your own container registry with Coder.